Tanke

 Tanke is a community in the city of Ilorin, which is the capital of Kwara State, Nigeria.

 Tanke is located at Ilorin South.
-It is a residential area off the University Road, in the city of Ilorin.
-The community is a settlement which is mostly occupied by students of the University of Ilorin.
-The area houses places such the Tanke Market, Tanke Reservoir, Royal FM.
-Kaynet street in Tanke ilorin after visiting Avenue.
+It is a residential area of University Road, in the city of Ilorin.
+The community is a settlement that is mostly occupied by students of the University of Ilorin.
+The area houses places such as the Tanke Market, Tanke Reservoir, Royal FM.
+Kaynet street in Tanke Ilorin after visiting Avenue.

 Oke Odo Market

-Oke-Ode Market is located off campus of University of Ìlọrin, a few kilometer to the University Gate.
+Oke-Ode Market is located off the campus of the University of Ìlọrin, a few kilometers from the University Gate.
 It is not a popular market in the city of Ìlọrin due to its seasonal patronage, but often, it is a major market for residents.
 The Oke-Ode community in Ìlọrin South is populated with students of the aforementioned institution.

-Petty traders are few in numbers and they majorly trade on Tomatoes, Peppers, Vegetables, Onions, Garri and other grain farm produce.
+Petty traders are few and they majorly trade on Tomatoes, Peppers, Vegetables, Onions, Garri, and other grain farm produce.